Kir89/spark-books-analysis/README.md

 You may also want to change the *master* property of Spark in order to run the job, for example, on top of a YARN cluster or other Resource Schedulers.

-Since the manipulated data is already public we could choose to deploy it in a public cloud, valuing more the deployment and management simplicity, rather than privacy concerns.
+Since the manipulated data is already public we could choose to deploy the application in a public cloud, valuing more the deployment and management simplicity, rather than privacy concerns.

 As deploy tool, there are a lot of tools available, e.g. AWS CodeDeploy, or Jenkins.